erizhang/octopress/source/_posts/2013-04-27-take-care-of-your-integer-variable.markdown

 ![Alt text](/images/2013-04-27/tangseng.jpeg "Longevity Monk")

-let's look at this code snippet:
+It's time to start the puzzle game, please spot out the bomb which is hiden inside the code, let's look at this code snippet:
 {% codeblock lang:c %}
 int copy(char *src, int len)
 {